Harikrishna-AL/sasta_skit/Readme.md

   <li>A LLM (here I have used chatGPT API)</li>
   <li>Whisper AI to convert audio to text</li>
   <li>Elevenlabs API for text to speech</li>
+  <li>Integration with Redis DB to store chat history and dump the same into a json file</li>
 </ul>

 ### Blockers